See the above link for United States Supreme Court Justices quoting my work regarding neurotoxic causes of crime.

 1993: Board-Certified Diplomate in Neuropsychology, American Board of Professional Neuropsychology

 1997: Served as an expert in Birklid et al. v.
-Boeing, Washington state, wherein the Court permitted claimants the right to directly sue employers for toxic injuries in certain worker's compensation claims.
+Boeing, Washington state, wherein the Court permitted claimants the right to directly sue employers for toxic injuries in specific worker's compensation claims.
 Birklid v.
 Boeing, a 1995 en banc (9-0) decision of the state Supreme Court, changed Washington State law regarding employer liability for "deliberate" injury by allowing, for the first time in 83 years, a disputed claim of deliberate injury to proceed against the state's largest employer (Read More Here).
-This was a decade long battle culminating in the Washington Supreme Court successfully Washington law in favor of protecting injured workers deliberately exposed to toxic chemicals and other injurious workplace conditions.
-Read More Here
+This was a decade-long battle culminating in the Washington Supreme Court successfully confirming Washington law in favor of protecting injured workers deliberately exposed to toxic chemicals and other injurious workplace conditions.
+Read More Here.

 2001: Served as an expert witness in a landmark United States Appeals Court decision, enabling plaintiffs to seek compensation for injuries even if the toxicology/medical literature is incomplete.

-The case involved a motoric dysfunction disorder and other neuropsychological dysfunctions in a plaintiff exposed to a novel solvent, of which the toxicological database is incomplete.
+The case involved motor dysfunction, tremor, and other neuropsychological dysfunctions in a plaintiff exposed to a novel solvent, of which the toxicological database is incomplete.

 The Federal Appeals Court ruled as follows: